DahunHan/Financial-LLM-Optimization/README.md

 Standard LoRA (16-bit): Impossible.
 While LoRA reduces the number of trainable parameters, the full 16-bit base model must still be loaded into VRAM, which requires ~14GB.

+8-bit LoRA Fine-Tuning: Experimentally Confirmed as Impossible.
+An attempt to fine-tune the 7B model with 8-bit quantization resulted in a CUDA out of memory error.
+The ~7GB required to load the model weights, combined with the overhead for gradients and optimizer states, exceeds the 10GB VRAM limit during the initial training steps.

-QLoRA (4-bit): Possible.
-QLoRA quantizes the base model's weights to 4-bit precision.
-The memory requirement for the base model is reduced to approximately 3.5GB (7B parameters * 0.5 bytes/parameter).
-This leaves enough VRAM to load the small LoRA adapters and optimizer states, making fine-tuning feasible on a 10GB GPU.
+4-bit QLoRA Fine-Tuning: Experimentally Confirmed as Possible.
+By quantizing the base model's weights to 4-bit precision, the memory requirement for the base model is reduced to approximately 3.5GB.
+This provides sufficient headroom within the 10GB VRAM to accommodate the LoRA adapters and other training overhead, allowing for stable fine-tuning.

-Due to these physical hardware limitations, QLoRA is the foundational fine-tuning method used for all experiments in this project, including the baseline and the proposed SAPLING implementation.
+Due to these experimentally verified hardware limitations, 4-bit QLoRA is the foundational fine-tuning method used for all experiments in this project.